Berkmann18/lh-avg/README.md

-  -f, --format <format>  Return the result(s) in a specific format (json, csv, md, html), default: text -s, --split            Split the string by metric -d, --diff             Shows the difference between the first row and subsequent ones -h, --help             display help for command
+  -f, --format <format>  Return the result(s) in a specific format (json, csv, md, html), default: text -s, --split            Split the string by metric -d, --diff             Shows the difference between the first row and subsequent ones -n, --names <names>    Add names to each results
+  -h, --help             display help for command
 ```